 Worlds, she exclaimed, you look as though it happened to you!

 The giant blinked.

 I don’t know what that was all about, she muttered, almost defensively, as though the happenings had nothing to do with her, then, as an after-thought she added, I’m never trying that again!

 Trying?, the giants grumbled in disbelief.
-Could it be?, he thought, dumbstruck.
-The woman had tracked him down by intuiting some way to possess his past self?
-He could not even fathom how such a thing could work.
+Could it be?, it thought, dumbstruck.
+The woman tracked me down by intuiting some way to possess my past self?
+The giant could not even fathom how such a thing could work.
 And she had, improvised it, on a whim?

 Can we change the subject?
 A semblance of equilibrium was burgeoning within her, gradually countering the influx of stimuli with a blissful dose of numbness.
 It was too soon for her to envision revisiting the trauma.
 The expression of her being was a delicate counterbalance, not easily re-established.
 She knew there was a profound lesson there for her to learn.
 One she had been avoiding for far too long.
 One that only an out-of-body perspective could teach.
 Nonetheless, she shelved the insight, even knowing full well that in doing so, she only added to the burden it was meant to reveal and relieve.
 If not now, then never.
 She settled into the sores and vices of her existence.
 Avoidance then, she thought with contempt and the thought felt deviously comfortable.